+1. Do not use kiln without the factory supplied stand.

+2. Never set a kiln on a floor without significant air space circulating under the kiln.

+3. L&L stands typically raise the floor of the kiln by 8" (20 cm).

+4. If you have a Rolling Stand do not remove the casters because that will lower the stand to below 8" (20 cm).

-- 1. Do not use kiln without the factory supplied stand. - 2.
-Never set a kiln on a floor without significant air space circulating under the kiln. - L&L stands typically raise the floor of the kiln by 8" (20 cm). - 4.
-Using a proper stand is critical because, without a kiln stand that moves the radiant heat of the kiln away from the floor, some flooring could catch on fire.
-For instance, over time the radiant heat from the kiln can cause wood to lose its moisture and lower the autoignition temperature.
-(The autoignition temperature is the specific temperature at which a substance ignites and causes a fire.)
+5. Using a proper stand is critical because, without a kiln stand that moves the radiant heat of the kiln away from the floor, some flooring could catch on fire.
+For instance, over time the radiant heat from the kiln can cause wood to lose its moisture and lower the auto ignition temperature.
+(The auto ignition temperature is the specific temperature at which a substance ignites and causes a fire.)